 Originally, the Druze sect came from Egypt in the 11th century.
 It is considered an offshoot of Ismaili Islam, a branch of Shia Islam, but very different from mainstream Shia.
 The name Druze probably derives from one of their first leaders, Muhammad al-Darazi.

-In Syria (where they used to be a poor rural minority) they are strongly represented among the military and have become more urban since the Alawite Hafiz al-Assad took power there in 1970.
+In Syria (where they used to be a poor rural minority), they are strongly represented among the military.
+They have become more urban since the Alawite Hafiz al-Assad took power there in 1970.
 In Lebanon, their presence rose markedly after 1976, when Syrian troops entered the country, where they were to remain for the next 29 years (see First skirmishes).
 Alawites (whether Lebanese or Syrian) are (relatively) populous in the north of Lebanon, close to the Syrian border.

 Persecuted under the Byzantine Empire, the Maronites took refuge in the mountains, as did the Shia and the Druze in more recent times.
 The three communities generally lived together peacefully – except for some land disputes or rivalries between clans.
 Today, the Maronites live scattered around the country, with a heavy concentration in Mount Lebanon and Beirut.

 Most estimates concerning the size of the community range from 23 to 25 percent of the population.
-Higher estimates up to 30 percent are probably overrated, if only for the fact that emigration was particularly high among young Lebanese Christians during and after the Civil War (1975-1990).
+Higher estimates up to 30 percent are probably overrated, if only because emigration was particularly high among young Lebanese Christians during and after the Civil War (1975-1990).

-Historically, Lebanese Jews formed an integral part of the Lebanese community, even sharing names with Lebanese Muslims.
-In the 1960s, the Jews in Lebanon were as many as 22,000, due to the arrival of Jews from Syria and Jordan, who were frightened both by the influx of Palestinian refugees in their countries after the creation of the state of Israel in 1948, and by the new, official Arab rhetoric and animosity against them.
+Historically, Lebanese Jews formed an integral part of the Lebanese community, even sharing Lebanese Muslims’ names.
+In the 1960s, the Jews in Lebanon were as many as 22,000, due to the arrival of Jews from Syria and Jordan, who were frightened both by the influx of Palestinian refugees in their countries after the creation of the state of Israel in 1948 and by the new, official Arab rhetoric and animosity against them.

 Palestinian refugees live in 12 camps and 156 gatherings, distributed over the five Lebanese governorates.
-The results of the census showed that about 45 per cent of the refugees reside in the camps, compared with 55 per cent in Palestinian communities and adjacent areas.
+The census results showed that about 45 per cent of the refugees reside in the camps, compared with 55 per cent in Palestinian communities and adjacent areas.
 The majority are concentrated in Sidon (35.8 per cent), followed by the North Region with 25.1 per cent, 14.7 per cent in Tyre, 13.4 per cent in Beirut, 7.1 per cent in Chouf District and 4 per cent in Beqaa.

 The illiteracy rate among Palestinian refugees is 7.2 per cent, and 93.6 per cent of children aged 3-13 attend school.
-The unemployment rate is 18.4 per cent, and the increasing unemployment rate among youth aged between 15-19 years currently stands at 7.43 per cent and at 5.28 per cent for those aged between 20-29 years.
+The unemployment rate is 18.4 per cent, and the increasing unemployment rate among youth aged between 15-19 years currently stands at 7.43 per cent and 5.28 per cent for those aged between 20-29 years.